open-telemetry/opentelemetry-specification/specification/common/attribute-requirement-level.md

 A semantic convention that refers to an attribute from another semantic convention MAY modify the requirement level within its own scope.
 Otherwise, requirement level from the referred semantic convention applies.

-For example, [Database semantic convention](../trace/semantic_conventions/database.md) references `net.transport` attribute defined in [General attributes](../trace/semantic_conventions/span-general.md) with `Conditionally Required` level on it.
+For example, [Database semantic convention](../trace/semantic_conventions/database.md) references `network.transport` attribute defined in [General attributes](../trace/semantic_conventions/span-general.md) with `Conditionally Required` level on it.

 ## Required